 Physiotherapy can help prevent back pain without medication and surgery and help patients return to their normal lives as quickly as possible.
 It enhances mobility and flexibility through customized rehabilitation routine, which helps the physiotherapist identify the areas the needs improvement.

-Brampton Physiotherapy and Wellness Centre has excellent facilities and uses the latest tools and equipment to treat back pain.
-To book a physiotherapy session in Brampton for chronic back pain and other ailments, call us today at (905) 497-1311.
+Brampton Physiocare & Wellness Clinic has excellent facilities and uses the latest tools and equipment to treat back pain.
+To book a physiotherapy session in Brampton for chronic back pain and other ailments, call us today at (905) 497-1311 or request an appointment online.